dduyg/55/posts/viz-earths-surface.md

 <div class="ui hidden divider"></div>
 <div style="max-width: 700px;"><img class="ui fluid image" src="/images/global-land.png"></div>

 Yes, you read that right - we use half of the habitable land solely to feed ourselves.
 Isn't it remarkable that we use much more land to nourish ourselves than we do to build our homes and communities?
-This glaring disparity between land allocated to human infrastructure and human consumption is both fascinating and alarming, painting a vivid picture of a profound transformation of our landscape over the centuries due to human activities.
+This glaring disparity between the land we use for human-built infrastructure versus human consumption is both fascinating and alarming, painting a vivid picture of a profound transformation of our landscape over the centuries due to human activities.

 ## It hasn't always been this way.